E-Stim Update: A Perspective on Ampcare, LLC

 Research is pending on whether it can really help speed up the laryngeal vestibule closure reaction time (LVCrt), which is the speed of closure from the point of initial hyoid movement to the point of maximum laryngeal vestibule closure.
 This is closure of the entire laryngeal vestibule, and not just the hyoid yanking.
 We all look forward to more research coming from Humbert’s lab and others.

 Dr Humbert commented that Estim is now the most researched therapeutic technique, but there is still much to learn.
 She is also concerned that the HYOID has become overrated!
 We really need to focus the attention on improved airway protection (laryngeal vestibule closure).
 Dr Humbert recommended her Critical Thinking in Dysphagia Management – Hopeisinthescience.com course, regarding “Ampcare training where all 3 of the 4 necessary stakeholders were included: researchers, clinicians, manufacturers (no patients).
 We discuss estim (AMPCARE) and a rich discussion followed,” per Humbert.
+(Note: as of 2020, the CTDM course is not available.)

 Research is also still looking into potential sensory benefits.
 Does all this stimulation to the neck help the person become more aware and potentially more able to detect residue and airway invasion?
 We will have to wait and see.